cachilders/marcovaldo/README.md

 a spatial sequencer with cats

 ## Dev Notes
+**(1/31/2024)**
+This was a big one.
+Figured out a workable pattern for communicating events across the domains after getting the radiation plan to emit waves fluidly in sequence, and now individual sequences can be toggled on and off.
+I'm also set up with the tools to start knocking out the remaining functionality a piece at a time.
+I'm not out of the woods, but this felt like cresting the hill.
+I can see how to reach the end, and i can already see a ton of the ideas actually working.

 **(1/28/2024)**
 Puzzled over a bug in offsets I noticed on the first run with a 256 this morning and had to grapple with the cognitive complexity of the spript, to date.
 There's a dual reminder here that a design is worth its weight in gold and that I should have coffee before programming.